 How Japanese Tattoos Can Affect Your Relationship In Japan

 Japan has a long history with tattoos and unfortunately, not the good kind.
 Tattoos were considered a punishment in the 7th century and were meted out to the rebels and the criminals.

 Called Irezumi in Japanese, those who disobeyed the emperor were subjected to the painful pricks of a sharp needle attached to a wooden dowel.

 This was performed manually and the ink stayed on as a reminder of the punishment, sort of like a branding.
-People who had this branding on their body were kept away from society and not socialised with, as they were the rebels and criminals.
+People who had this branding on their bodies were kept away from society and not socialized with, as they were the rebels and criminals.

-This idea was certainly not helped by the Yakuza, a mafia like organisation in Japan.
+This idea was certainly not helped by the Yakuza, a mafia-like organization in Japan.

-The members of the organisation tattooed themselves as an identity, and indulged in a lot of cult-like rituals.
+The members of the organization tattooed themselves as an identity and indulged in a lot of cult-like rituals.
 Even today, the Japanese associate anyone with tattoos to be a part of the Yakuza gang.

 While tattoos are so ordinary and normal in most parts of the world, we often wonder why the Japanese don’t really approve of them.